 Reading a green properly for your putt goes beyond judging its slope.
-Determining the direction of its grain is also critical to the process, and Ted Frick and Stefany King of Classic Swing Golf School at Legends Golf Resort are here to show you how do it properly in this video!
+Determining the direction of its grain is also critical to the process, and Ted Frick and Stefany King of the Classic Swing Golf School at Legends Golf Resort are here to show you how to do it properly in this video!

 Hi, I’m Ted Frick and this is Stefany King.
 We’re both instructors at the Classic Swing Golf School located at the Legends Resort.